Lisp-Stat/documentation/content/en/docs/Tutorials/plotting.md

 `properties` are the keys in key/value pairs.
 This is true whether discussing a `plist` or `JSON` specification.
-Vega-Lite is case sensitive and Common Lisp is not, so there are a few rules you need to be
-	aware of constructing plot specifications.
+Vega-Lite is case sensitive and Common Lisp is not, so there are a few rules you need to be aware of when constructing plot specifications.

 ### Keys vs. values